bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/ANSWERS.md

 Answer: an element set to `display: block;` will span the entirety of the the container it is in, while an element set to `display: inline;` will take up only as much space as its content, so it will not start on a new line as it were.
 Of the most commonly used elements, `<img>`, `<span>`, and `<a>` are inline, while most everything else is block.

 3. While using flexbox, what axis are you using when you use the property: `align-items: center`?

+Answer: `align-items:` pertains to the cross axis, while `justify-content` pertains to the main axis.

 4. What is the difference between fixed layout, adaptive layout, fluid layout, and responsive layout?
 5. Why do we need to use the CSS property max-width on the outer most container in a responsive website?